Run all tests

 Pull Request Validation: - pytest -m "ci" test subset runs (selected critical tests) - Linting checks (ruff for Python, markdownlint for docs) - Type checking (mypy) - No coverage threshold enforced

-Main Branch Pushes: - Full test suite passes (pytest) - Coverage must be ≥ 95% (code) or ≥ 90% (docstrings) - Linting must pass (ruff and markdownlint) - Type checking must pass (mypy)
+Main Branch Pushes: - Full test suite passes (pytest) - Coverage must be ≥ 95% (code) and ≥ 95% (docstrings) — both gates must pass - Linting must pass (ruff and markdownlint) - Type checking must pass (mypy)

 See .github/workflows/ for CI configuration.